valtech-sd/rule-harvester/README.md

 ## Example

-The following is some snippets out of our example.
-This example will process any JSON files located in `./examples/input_watch_path`.
-It will load the JSON and pass it into the rule harvester.
-The rule harvester will calculate taxes and total price for the order then the output provider will output a txt file in `./examples/output_order_dispatch` that will show the order details.
+The following example processes any JSON files dropped into `./examples/input_watch_path`.
+It will load the JSON form each file and pass it into the Rule Harvester.
+The Rule Harvester will calculate taxes and total price for the order then pass the modified facts to the output provider.
+The output provider then will output a txt file in `./examples/output_order_dispatch` that will show the order details.

 > **Note:** The full example can be found in the `./examples` directory.

-To run the full example...
+To run the full example:
 1. Go to the example directory and run `npm i` to install packages.
 1. Then with the dependencies installed, run `npm run start`.
 1. Go to the example directory and run `cp example_* input_watch_path/`.